Viasat/halite/doc/halite-full-reference.md

 Syntactic sugar for performing the equivalent of a chained series of 'get' operations.
 The second argument is a vector that represents the logical path to be navigated through the first argument.

+The first path element in the path is looked up in the initial target.
+If there are more path elements, the next path element is looked up in the result of the first lookup.
+This is repeated as long as there are more path elements.
+If this is used to lookup instance fields, then all of the field names must reference mandatory fields unless the field name is the final element of the path.
+The result will always be a value unless the final path element is a reference to an optional field.
+In this case, the result may be a value or may be 'unset'.

 ![["(instance:target | vector:target) '[' (integer | keyword:instance-field) {(integer | keyword:instance-field)} ']'" "any"]](./halite-bnf-diagrams/op/get-in-0.svg)

 <table><tr><td colspan="2">